Returning to School After Lockdown – March 2021 FAQ

-Will my child be able to return to school for the Autumn Term?
+Will my child be able to return to school on Monday 8th March 2021?

-All schools will be open for students from all year groups in September in line with Government guidance.
+All students are expected to return to school in a staggered way from Monday 8th March 2021.
 The first focus of teachers will be to support students to regain confidence in the classroom so that they catch up on the lost learning time brought on by school closure.

 All schools are required to undertake a detailed risk assessment which seeks to minimise the risk of infection for students and staff.
 This has been undertaken with input from the Local Authority Education and Health teams.
 The risk assessments have been approved by the Academy’s Governing body, but will be updated if Government guidance changes.